 Fortunately, many major law firms have gotten the message and increasingly see professional development as a means of creating a strategic advantage over their competitors.
 The new emerging value proposition is that a successful professional development program:

-- enhances the quality of a firm's work by insuring uniform standards of professional care;
+enhances the quality of a firm's work by ensuring uniform standards of professional care;

 Firms are also coming to realize that professional development is a key ingredient in motivating lawyers at all stages of their careers and, needless to say, a fully motivated workforce is a huge competitive advantage in any business.

 To achieve such motivational effect, there is also a clear trend toward integrating formal training with on-the-job learning.
 Indeed, this trend signals an implicit new "training contract" between associates and their firms.

 Reflecting this new attitude toward lawyer training, many firms in the United States—following earlier examples of firms in the U.K. and Australia—have now begun to invest heavily in professional development programs and initiatives.
 Indeed, it is estimated that, this year alone, U.S. based firms will spend almost a billion dollars on such efforts.
 While the structure and quality of programs in firms vary widely, many represent significant investments of resources, sometimes in partnership with outside educational institutions.
 For example: